 Monitor your campaign

 It seems simple, right?
-Unfortunately, the biggest mistake that beginners—and even more experienced PPC users—make is taking their hands off the wheel of their campaign.
+Unfortunately, the biggest mistake beginners—and even more experienced PPC users—make is taking their hands off the wheel of their campaign.
 As we’ve said before, this can lead to wasted spending, but it can also lead to missed opportunities.

 PPC shouldn’t be a one-and-done type of deal—it should be a continuous and evolving project that complements your business needs and goals.